Lucasbolt/Private-key-Manager/README.md

 - `list`: List all stored keys.
 - `get`: Retrieve a specific key.
 - `delete`: Delete a stored key.
-- `backup`: Backup all keys.
+- `backup`: Backup all keys locally or to cloud storage.
-- `restore`: Restore keys from a backup.
+- `restore`: Restore keys from a backup file.
+- `export`: Export backup files securely.
 - `update-password`: Update the master password securely.

 ## License